 - USS Yorktown, commissioned 1943, museum

-Aircraft carriers are just one type of many U.S. Navy ships that used asbestos in their construction and maintenance.
-If you are a navy veteran who served on any one of these ships, you may have been exposed to asbestos.
-If you got sick with an asbestos related illness and can connect it to your service in the military you may be eligible for veteran assistance through the VA.
+Aircraft carriers are just one type of naval vessel that used asbestos in construction and maintenance.
+If you are a veteran who served on one of these ships, you may have been exposed to asbestos.
+If you have been diagnosed with an asbestos related illness connected to your military service, you may be eligible for veteran assistance through the VA.